 NCFE Customised Qualifications are bespoke, unregulated qualifications developed to meet the specific needs of learners.
 These courses fit in where there are no other regulated qualifications are available.
 Meaning you can achieve recognition from a well-respected awarding body, even if there isn’t a pre-existing qualification in a certain subject area.

-At the end of this course, successful learners will receive an NCFE Customised Qualification and a Learner Unit Summary which lists the details all of the units you have completed as part of your course.
+At the end of this course, successful learners will receive an NCFE Customised Qualification and a Learner Unit Summary which lists the details of all of the units you have completed as part of your course.

 How is this course assessed or examined?